jdelic/saltshaker/README.md

     interface".
 It's connected to a non-routed local network between the nodes.
   * The next numbered full network interface is commonly the "external interface".
 It's connected to the internet.
+  * The `consul0` interface is a dummy interface with a link-local IP of `169.254.1.1`.
+It's used to provide consul HTTP API and DNS API access to local services.
+A link-local address is used so it can be routed from the docker bridge.
+  * `docker0` is the default bridge network set up by Docker that containers usually attach to.

 Some configurations (like the mailserver states) can expect multiple external network interfaces or at least multiple IP addresses to work correctly.